wbadart/zettelkasten/8e03ceba.md

 para' alg t = out t & fmap (para' alg) & alg t
 ```

-Ed Kmett's [recursion schemes field guide][fg] (and others) characterizes
+Ed Kmett's [recursion schemes field guide][fg] characterizes paramorphism as
-paramorphism as primitive recursion.
-As an example, we can see how expressing
+primitive recursion.
+As an example, we can see how expressing factorial as a
-factorial as a paramorphism aligns with the typical inductive definition.
+paramorphism aligns with the typical inductive definition.
 Given:

 ```haskell
 data NatF f = ZeroF | SuccF f deriving Functor